Creative Minimalist House With Inner Balconies

 This ultra minimalist home in Japan features interesting splitting into levels and sublevels with inner balconies

-This ultra-minimalist home in Japan features interesting splitting into levels and sublevels with inner balconies
+This ultra-minimalist home in Japan features interesting splitting into levels and sublevels with inner balconies.

 Takeshi Hosaka Architects has built a house for a couple and their child in downtown Tokyo where windows’ balconies are reversed and extruded towards its interior.
 The large and small platforms create a feeling of being outside, bringing life into the 73 sqm space and splitting activities in several levels, which is a trendy and popular idea in modern Japanese architecture.